MIGHTYminnow/equal-height-columns/readme.txt

 jQuery( '.selector' ).initEqualHeights( 200, 500, 768 );
 `

-This plugin also adds an event 'equalheights' to the window, allowing you to easily trigger the equalizing manually.
+When entering a selector on the settings page or using the `initEqualHeights()` method this plugin also adds an event 'equalheights' to the window, allowing you to easily trigger the equalizing manually.
 This is useful if you have added new items to the page after it loads via AJAX.
 You can trigger the event like this:

 `
 jQuery( window ).trigger( 'equalheights' );